HirokiHamaguchi/latexlint/other/howToPublish.md

 In most of cases, you only need to edit files in the `rules` and `src` folders.

-Never edit the following folders: images, other, out, sample, README.md and package.json.
+Never edit the following folders: images, other, out, sample and README.md.
 These files are auto-generated or not related to rules.
 If necessary, please edit the template files in the `script/basis` folder.

 If you are doing a bug fix, add test cases to `rules/LLRuleName/lint.tex` as a comment and update `rules/LLRuleName/README.md` and `rules/LLRuleName/values.json` if necessary.